programminghistorian/jekyll/lessons/transforming-xml-with-xsl.md

 Open the outputs folder and continue into the XML folder.
 Here you will find a folder entitled **Simplified**.
 Copy the **SimplifiedSAP.xml** file to your desktop.

-Using your chosen text editor, open SimplifiedSAP.xml and examine the file.
+Using your chosen web browser, open *SimplifiedSAP.xml* and examine the file.
+You can do this using the standard 'Open' function of your browser's tool bar, or by dragging-and-dropping the file from your desktop into the browser window.

 {% include figure.html src="../images/transforming-xml-with-xsl-2.png" caption="Figure 2: Viewing the XML" %}